itszairi/FreeviewMY/README.md

 ## How to use?

-Just copy the link below on any supported IPTV players on PCs, Macs, smart TVs, Android devices including Android TV and iOS.
+Just copy the link below and apply it on any supported IPTV players on PCs, Macs, smart TVs, Android devices including Android TV and iOS.
 OTT Navigator app is highly recommended for Android users.

 ```bash